-We estimate that the proceeds from the combined offerings will be approximately \$617.4 million, or approximately \$710.2 million if the underwriters exercise their over-allotment option in full, based upon an assumed public offering price per ADS of \$24.95 and after deducting the underwriting discounts and commissions and the estimated expenses of the combined offerings.
+We estimate that the proceeds from the combined offerings will be approximately \$572.8 million, or approximately \$658.9 million if the underwriters exercise their over-allotment option in full, based upon the public offering price per ADS of \$23.15 and after deducting the underwriting discounts and commissions and the estimated expenses of the combined offerings.

-The selling ADS holders will receive proceeds of approximately \$514.6 million from sales of the 21,208,034 ADSs being sold by them in the combined offerings, and the selling ADS holders have agreed to apply such proceeds against the final forward purchase price we are obligated to pay under forward contracts we entered into with them.
-As of September 30, 2003, the aggregate amount payable by us under these forward contracts was approximately \$ 452.6 million.
-The selling ADS holders have also agreed to remit to us any proceeds from the combined offerings in excess of the amount necessary to satisfy our obligations under these forward contracts, which would be approximately \$62.0 million.
+The selling ADS holders will receive proceeds of approximately \$504.6 million from sales of the 22,414,987 ADSs being sold by them in the combined offerings, and the selling ADS holders have agreed to apply such proceeds against the final forward purchase price we are obligated to pay under forward contracts we entered into with them.
+We expect that the aggregate amount payable by us under these forward contracts at settlement will be approximately \$452.6 million.
+The selling ADS holders have also agreed to remit to us any proceeds from the combined offerings in excess of the amount necessary to satisfy our obligations under these forward contracts, which we expect will be approximately \$52.0 million.

-The trust will receive proceeds of approximately \$104.1 million from sales of the 4,291,966 ADSs being sold on our behalf by the trust in the combined offerings in the form of ADSs and CPOs.
-The trust will use such proceeds to pay the forward purchase price in respect of the ADSs and CPOs sold by it in the combined offerings, which would be approximately \$103.6 million, based on the proportion corresponding to such CPOs of the aggregate forward purchase price under the forward contracts we entered into with the banks that transferred the CPOs to the trust.
-The trust will distribute any proceeds in excess of such forward purchase price to us, which would be approximately \$0.5 million.
+The trust will receive proceeds of approximately \$69.5 million from sales of the 3,085,013 ADSs being sold on our behalf by the trust in the Mexican offering in the form of CPOs.
+The trust will use such proceeds to pay the forward purchase price in respect of the CPOs sold by it in the Mexican offering, which we expect at settlement will be approximately \$66.5 million.
+The trust will distribute any proceeds in excess of such forward purchase price to us, which we expect will be approximately \$3.0 million.

-The aggregate proceeds remitted to us by the selling ADS holders and distributed to us by the trust will be approximately \$62.5 million.
-We will pay our estimated offering expenses of approximately \$1.3 million from this amount, resulting in net proceeds to us of approximately \$61.2 million.
+We expect that the aggregate proceeds remitted to us by the selling ADS holders and distributed to us by the trust will be approximately \$55.0 million.
+We will pay our estimated offering expenses of approximately \$1.3 million from this amount, resulting in net proceeds to us of approximately \$53.7 million.

 Subject to market conditions, we intend to use a portion of the proceeds of the combined offerings distributed to us by the trust and remitted to us by the selling ADS holders to conduct a cash tender offer for all or a portion of our outstanding appreciation warrants (including appreciation warrants represented by American Depositary Warrants).
-If we proceed with the appreciation warrant tender offer, we intend to offer no less than Ps 5.10 per appreciation warrant, the closing price of the appreciation warrants on the Mexican Stock Exchange on September 30, 2003, and no more than the theoretical value of an appreciation warrant on the date of the tender offer, calculated using the Black-Scholes pricing model with a volatility of 35%, a risk-free rate of 1.3%, a dividend yield of 0% and the closing price of the CPOs on the date of the tender offer.
+If we proceed with the appreciation warrant tender offer, we intend to offer no less than Ps5.10 per appreciation warrant, the closing price of the appreciation warrants on the Mexican Stock Exchange on September 30, 2003, and no more than the theoretical value of an appreciation warrant on the date of the tender offer, calculated using the Black-Scholes pricing model with a volatility of 35%, a risk-free rate of 1.3%, a dividend yield of 0% and the closing price of the CPOs on the date of the tender offer.
 We cannot assure you that we will proceed with the appreciation warrant tender offer or that its final terms will not differ from those set forth above.
 We intend to use the remaining portion of such proceeds for general corporate purposes, including working capital and the repayment of debt.